jjawny/rubiks-pocket-cube-solver/README.md

 "WYYYGGOBOORYBRRWGORWWBBG"  # 9  steps
 "WRYGGGOBOYRYRWBRGOBWWOBY"  # 10 steps - harder cube, only found after generating half a million permutations
 ```

+Assign to the *'instance'* variable in *main.py*
 ```python
 instance = "WWROGGOWYWRGBRYRBOBBGOYY"
 ```

-### **GUIDE TO USING YOUR OWN CUBES**
+Run: `python3 main.py`

+# **How to solve your cube**
-Rubik's Pocket Cube has 6 faces and 24 stickers (4 per face).
-When solved each face is a single colour, the colours are...
+A Rubik's Pocket cube has 6 faces and 24 stickers (4 per face).

+To solve, each face must be the same colour, the colours are:

 ![colours](/img/colours.png)

-Choose any face from your cube and draw a diagram out like this:
+Follow the order of the diagram and note the colour of each sticker.

 ```
         ┌───┬───┐